 In the Bachelor of Arts in Urban and Regional Planning, you’ll learn the skills needed for a successful planning career.
 You’ll study community development, different planning methods and techniques, planning law and legislation, and planning for different settings.
 You’ll get hands-on experience solving problems throughout the program.

-If you’re considering a major in planning, you should contact the undergraduate program advisor (Drs.
-Jason Scully or Matthew Anderson) as soon as you can.
+If you’re considering a major in planning, you should contact the undergraduate program advisor (Dr. Jason Scully) as soon as you can.
 Early counseling can help you select BACR courses that best complement the BA in Urban & Regional Planning requirements.
 If you’re a transfer student, you should ask your advisor to review your records during the admission process.

 The university also requires that all students receiving a Bachelor of Arts degree fulfill a foreign language requirement.